One last push: Moreira’s Sha Tin swansong to be followed by freedom

 “I just had the feeling he would not have a similar performance if he was ridden by other jockeys.
 My style just fit him so well.
 It was like Douglas Whyte and Akeed Mofeed, nobody could have ridden that horse better, his style suited that horse, and I think my riding style suited Beat The Clock better than anybody else.”

-Joao Moreira and the mighty Able Friend.
+Joao Moreira aboard the mighty Able Friend.
 (Photo by Getty Images)

 Joao Moreira after winning the G1 Centenary Sprint Cup on Beat The Clock.
 (Photo by Lo Chun Kit/Getty Images)

 What about Moreira’s memories of Beat The Clock’s trainer John Size?
 The duo combined for 365 wins – nearly 30 percent of the jockey’s 1234 wins in the jurisdiction – but the relationship seemed to sour, professionally at least, when Size withdrew his support for Moreira towards the end of the epic 2021-22 premiership race with Purton.